-The County has allocated \$41,867,612 for use in revenue replacement projects.
+The County has allocated \$41,408,009 for use in revenue replacement projects.
 As provided by Treasury guidance, this revenue loss can be used for maintenance of infrastructure including roads, modernization of cybersecurity, protection of critical infrastructure, health services, environmental remediation, school or educational services, and the provision of police, fire, and other public safety services.

-In the first tranche of ARPA funding, \$8.5 million was allocated to the Fire Rescue program to support the County's public safety operations.
-The funding has been used to offset a shortfall in funding due to COVID-19.
+In the first tranche of ARPA funding, \$8.5 million was allocated to the Fire Rescue program to support the County's public safety operations and offset a shortfall in funding.
+These funds are being used towards the purchase of a new ladder truck and the building of two new fire stations.
+Construction should begin in the next 12 months. \$596,477 of these funds have been expended.

 Brevard County allocated \$12.2 million towards the construction of a new Emergency Operation Center (EOC).
-The current Brevard County EOC is the most frequently activated EOC in the state of Florida, and one of the most frequently activated in the United States due to the number of space launches and launch attempts.
+The Brevard County EOC is the most frequently activated EOC in the state of

+Florida, and one of the most frequently activated in the United States due to the number of space launches and launch attempts.
 While Brevard has storm surge, flooding, and wildfire threats that most coastal counties in Florida face, it is also home to the second busiest cruise port in the world, multiple military facilities, and a robust defense industrial base.
 Brevard is also susceptible to a nuclear power plant incident, as the County is within the 50-mile ingestion pathway for the St. Lucie Nuclear Power Plant.